Jamie McAllister: Heart of Midlothian

 At the end of the 2003–04 season McAllister's contract expired and he agreed a two-year deal to sign for Heart of Midlothian.
 During his spell at Tynecastle he was mainly used as a squad player, due to the outstanding form of Takis Fyssas and the signing of Jose Goncalves.

 In January 2006, McAllister agreed a two-year contract extension; however he was soon dissatisfied with his peripheral status at the club, particularly after the appointment of Valdas Ivanauskas as Hearts manager in April.
 McAllister scored twice during his spell at Hearts with both goals coming in the Scottish Cup.
 His first came in the 2004–05 season against former club Livingston, and his second came the following season against Kilmarnock.

 Bristol City

 On 2 August 2006 McAllister signed for Bristol City on a two-year contract.
 In his first season at the Ashton Gate stadium he helped the club gain promotion to the Championship.

 In his second season McAllister was a mainstay of the team that made it to the final of the Championship play-offs.
 On 24 May 2008 Hull City defeated Bristol City 1–0 to reach the English Premier League with a goal from Dean Windass after 38 minutes.

 On 10 March 2009 he scored his first goal in over a year with a curling effort from the edge of the box against Coventry City.

-On 2 October 2008 McAllister was recalled to the Scotland squad by manager George Burley for the FIFA World Cup qualifier against Norway.
+On 21 January 2012, he joined Preston North End on a one-month loan deal.